 Who is skincancer909 designed for?

 There is a simple answer to this.
 I wrote the first version of skincancer909 in 2011 because I thought my students at the University of Edinburgh would find it useful.
 The response was gratifying, not just from them, but from medical students at other universities.
 However, it is clear that a lot of other people have used the site and become interested enough to write to me about it.
+This first version was very much a ‘paper book’ on the web, whereas this 2017 version takes advantage of what the WWW can deliver.
 There are important limitations to keep in mind, however.

 Second, clinical practice is not uniform in different parts of the world.
 Many parts of the world provide more high level expertise in dermatology out with hospital than the UK is willing to offer.
 The availability of therapies, and even access to dermatologists varies considerably.
 Attitudes to skin cancer screening, mole checking, follow up, or even ‘routine checks’ all vary considerably across Europe, let alone the rest of the world.

 Third, there are other groups of people who have found skincancer909 useful.
 These range from those who are just curious about the topic, through to podiatrists, dentists, nurses and other health care related staff.
 I am sure I cannot meet all their needs, but I hope they continue to find skincancer909 helpful.